Firms save $10m a year by placing data centre in Nordics versus the UK

 Eckhoff concluded by sharing his vision for the future.

-“I have a dream and I'm sure many people in Norway have the same dream and this is to be the ultimate destination for data centres,” concludes Eckhoff.
+“I have a dream and I'm sure many people in Norway have the same dream and this is to be the ultimate destination for data centers,” concludes Eckhoff.